 Vocational Education and Training sector update: spring 2021 – what do ASQA’s new corporate plan, regulatory changes and enforcement activities mean for you?

-By Julian Hammond and Alexandra Lane
+By Julian Hammond, Alexandra Lane and Gabrielle Fee

 In the second edition of our series for clients in the Australian vocational education sector, we summarise ASQA’s 2021-2022 Corporate Plan, look at recommendations for providers transitioning out of the COVID-19 pandemic and ensuring there are no compliance breaches with ASQA, provide updates on extended transition periods for subjects, and summarise recent enforcement proceedings in Australian Competition and Consumer Commission v Productivity Partners Pty Ltd (trading as Captain Cook College) (No 4) FCA 752.